SkylineCommunications/dataminer-docs/connector-help/connector_help/Skyline_IDP_Connectivity.md

 ## How to use

-This driver can only be used as part of **DataMiner IDP**.
+This connector can only be used as part of **DataMiner IDP**.

-Use the **IDP_Example_Custom_ConnectivityDiscovery** script as a starting point to start using this driver.
+Use the **IDP_Example_Custom_ConnectivityDiscovery** script as a starting point to start using this connector.
 The script will get the interfaces/ports information of the elements and send it to the Skyline IDP Connectivity element.
 This element will then process the data and start creating DCF connections between elements.

-The driver contains two main tables:
+The connector contains two main tables:

 - The **Mapping** table, which contains element information (Chassis ID, Agent ID, Element ID).
 - The **Connections** table, which contains interfaces/ports information (Port ID, DCF ID).